-&lt;sup>8 Additionally, we perform robustness of the distributional analysis by either de-trending the wage variable or by using only one quarter of data (Q3, enumerated during the wet season) and the results are not altered (available upon request).
+6 Additionally, we perform robustness of the distributional analysis by either using only one quarter of data (Q3, enumerated during the wet season) or by de-trending the wage variable and the results are not altered (available upon request).

 Figure 2: Median hourly wage by geographic region, 1998-2013.